barrycarter/bcapps/README-projects.txt

 TODO: weighted voronoi diagram showing how far the sun's "sphere of influence" exists, also allowing for cases where the gravity between small objects would exceed the sun's (https://www.reddit.com/r/AskPhysics/comments/11dcb9i/does_gravity_have_a_max_range/)

+TODO: use multi color patterns (eg, stripes) to represent more distinct values on maps/graphs